 "We're essentially building a smart power router for data centers," explains the approach in TechCrunch's exclusive report.
 The distinction matters because data centers are increasingly piecing together power from wherever they can get it - a solar farm here, a battery backup there, grid power when it's available and affordable.

 The timing couldn't be better.
 AI training runs are consuming exponential amounts of electricity, and the facilities housing them are butting up against local grid capacity limits.
-Some hyperscalers are now looking at nuclear power and exploring deals with utilities just to secure enough juice for planned expansions. latest GPUs pull so much power that cooling and electricity costs now rival the hardware expenses themselves.
+Some hyperscalers are now looking at nuclear power and exploring deals with utilities just to secure enough juice for planned expansions.
+Nvidia's latest GPUs pull so much power that cooling and electricity costs now rival the hardware expenses themselves.